The-Philomath/LearningCurve/Articles/C++/smart_ptr.md

 **Custom deleter**

-We can create our own deleter function.
+We can create our own `deleter` function.
+All custom `deleter` accept a raw pointer(as an argument) to the object to be destroyed.

+`deleters` that are function pointers grow the size of a unique_ptr from one word to two words.
+For functors size grows depending on how much states we are going to store inside functors.

 A simple sketch of the type erasure that is going on simplified with `std::function`, and avoiding all reference counting and other issues can be seen here:
 ```cpp